Nexmo/nexmo-developer/_documentation/messages/building-blocks/send-mms-basic-auth.md

 ---
-title: Send an MMS
+title: Send an MMS with Basic Authentication
 ---

-# Send an MMS
+# Send an MMS with Basic Authentication

 In this building block you will see how to send an MMS using the Messages API.

+> **IMPORTANT:** Only US Short codes are currently supported.

 ## Example